 In 2019, funding was awarded as part of the Health Research Board’s Emerging Investigators Award programme, for a four-year programme to examine outcomes for individuals who present to hospital as a result of self-harm.

 The project is a collaboration between University College Cork, National Suicide Research Foundation and the Irish Health Service Executive.
-The project commenced in September 2019, and will be funded until August 2023.
+The project commenced in September 2019, and will run until August 2024.

 Project Aims